infinitivity/js-cgi/README.md

 express.js

 ####Configuration:
 On startup, js-cgi will look for a config file called `js-cgi.config` in the same folder as the js-cgi.js file.
+If it's not found it will use the defaults.

 Example:
 ```js